-- ✓ Rebuild your older motor and gain several percentage points in motor efficiency.
-The procedure typically involves replacing the bearings, rewinding, and "dipping and baking," and is done by qualified motor repair shops. - ✓ Premium efficiency motors are 2 to 4% more efficient than standard efficiency motors and usually have higher service factors, longer insulation and bearing lives, and less vibration.
-Consider a premium-efficiency motor in all new installations if the cost of rewinding exceeds 65% of the price of a new motor, and when replacing over- or undersized motors.
+- Rebuild your older motor and gain several percentage points in motor efficiency.
+This procedure typically involves replacing the bearings, rewinding, and "dipping and baking," and is done by qualified motor repair shops. - ✓ Consider a premium efficiency motor instead of a standard efficiency motor in all new installations, if the cost of rewinding exceeds 65% of the price of a new motor, and when replacing over- or undersized motors.
+Premium efficiency motors are 2-4% more efficient than standard efficiency motors and usually have higher service factors, longer insulation and bearing lives, and less vibration than standard efficiency motors.

-Some premium-efficiency motors draw a higher startup current.
+Caution: Some premium efficiency motors draw a higher startup current.
 Make sure your system can handle it.

 - ✓ If you're putting in a new system, be aware that an 1800 rpm motor is more efficient than a 3600 rpm motor.
-For example: an open, drip-proof 3600 rpm 40-hp motor is 91.7% efficient, whereas an 1800 rpm, 40-hp motor is 93% efficient.
-Since an 1800 rpm motor makes half the revolutions of a 3600 rpm motor, maintenance needs are lower and motor life is longer. - ✓ Consider a variable speed drive (also called a variable-frequency drive or VFD) if you need to produce a wide range of flows and pressures to meet varying system needs.
-Cost-effectiveness of a variable-speed drive will depend on operating hours, pump size, and crop value. - ✓ Constant-pressure valves or pressure-compensating emitters may be lower-cost alternative to a variable speed drive, although they are less energy-efficient.
+For example: an open drip-proof 3600 rpm, 40-hp motor is 91.7% efficient whereas an 1800 rpm, 40-hp motor is 93% efficient.
+Since an 1800 rpm motor makes half the revolutions of a 3600 rpm motor, maintenance needs are lower and motor life is longer. - ✓ Consider a variable speed drive (also called a variable frequency drive, or VFD) or electronically commutated motor (for smaller motors) if you need to produce a wide range of flows and pressures to meet varying system needs.
+For example, a pump serving two pivots with a variable speed drive would run at a slower speed with one pivot turned on and a higher speed with both pivots operating.
+A variable speed drive can reduce electric demand charges on oversized pumps and during lower flow uses or seasons, while mitigating other problems caused by oversized pumps.
+Cost-effectiveness of a variable speed drive will depend on operating hours, pump size, and crop value. - ✓ Constant-pressure valves or flow-control nozzles may be as effective as a variable speed drive.
 Contact your equipment supplier for more information.